Overview of Damage Prevention

 The use of aircraft for shooting coyotes is regulated strictly by the provisions of the Airborne Hunting Act.
 It is allowed only under special permit in states where it is legal.
 Aerial gunning is selective and allows the taking of only the target species.
 Although it is costly, it may be the most cost-effective method for reducing damage by predators when all factors are considered.
 It is often the best method where conditions are right for removing depredating animals that have successfully evaded traditional methods for control on the ground, such as trapping.

 Aerial gunning is not recommended for, nor undertaken by most producers of livestock because of the special skills required of both pilot and shooter and the inherent danger of low-level flight.
-Although weather, terrain, and state laws limit the application of aerial gunning, it often can provide a prompt resolution to problems of depredation.
+Although weather, terrain, and state laws limit the application of aerial gunning, it often can provide a prompt resolution to depredation problems.

 Location is very important when setting traps.
 Place traps where activity of coyotes is concentrated, such as along trails, intersections, gates, crossings of bodies of water, and feeding areas.
 In urban and suburban areas, trapping at entry and exit points from open space into residential areas, waterways under bridges, or through large culverts or utility easements often work well.
 Use topographical maps or Google Earth to locate potential sites for dens.
 Place traps where the prevailing wind wafts the odor of the lure toward a travel way.
 Two or 3 different sets can be made in proximity at strategic locations.